AviatrixSystems/avxlabs-docs/ace_ops/docs/lab6.md

 Route Approval
 ```

-Afterwards, inform the trainer that you have activated the feature with the tool <span style='color:#FFFF00'>**“Raise Hand”**</span> on Zoom, as depicted below, and type the number of your POD in the Zoom chat!
+Afterwards, inform the trainer that you have activated the feature with the tool <span style='color:orange'>**“Raise Hand”**</span> on Zoom, as depicted below, and type the number of your POD in the Zoom chat!

 ```{figure} images/lab6-raise.png
 ---